musselwhizzle/Focus-Points/README.md

   * Usability improvements [#266](https://github.com/musselwhizzle/Focus-Points/issues/266)
     * Consistent layout of controls between single and multi-image modes
     * Improved messages and information in case no focus points have been found or errors/warnings occured
-    * Link to user manual
+    * UI access to user manual

 * **Bugfixes**